Constraints on axion-like dark matter from a SERF comagnetometer: Introduction

 Furthermore, the most stringent terrestrial constraints of the coupling between ALPs and fermions in the ultra-light mass regime are based on atomic detectors that use nuclear spins of noble gases.
 These spins are composed predominantly by their valence neutrons, which enables measurable ALP-neutron interactions.
 However, cases where the ALP-proton interaction dominates are also theoretically motivated~\cite{di2016qcd}.
 For instance, in models of hadronic axions (e.g.~the KSVZ model~\cite{Kim:1979if,Shifman:1979if}), ALPs do not couple to quarks and leptons at high energies, and as a consequence their coupling to neutrons is small or could possibly vanish, while their coupling to protons remains sizeable~\cite{di2016qcd}.
 Constraining the coupling between ALPs and protons requires nuclear spins whose proton contribution is large and known to a sufficient accuracy.
 Therefore to this day, no reliable bounds on ALP DM interaction with protons were reported in any terrestrial technique.

-Here we report on new experimental constraints on ALP DM interactions with protons and neutrons.
-The results rely on a month long search using a dual-specie spin ensembles of polarized $^{3}$He and $^{39}$K (potassium) atoms.
+Here we report on experimental constraints on ALP DM interactions with protons and neutrons.
+The results rely on a month-long search using a dual-species spin ensembles of polarized $^{3}$He and $^{39}$K (potassium) atoms.
 The former is sensitive to ALP-neutron coupling and the latter to ALP-proton coupling, utilizing the nonzero neutron or proton contributions to the spin in their nuclei.
-Operating the detector in the Spin-Exchange Relaxation-Free (SERF) regime with a high number-density for the potassium, we suppress the effect of photon shot noise and improve on the current terrestrial limits of the coupling to neutrons and protons by as much as two orders of magnitude in the mass range $1.4\times 10^{-12}-2\times 10^{-10}$ eV/$c^2$.
-Moreover, barring the uncertain supernova constraints, the ALP-proton bound improves on all existing terrestrial and astrophysical limits, partially closing the region for couplings in the range $5\times10^{-6}\units{GeV^{-1}}$ to $2\times 10^{-5}\units{GeV^{-1}}$.
+Operating the detector in the Spin-Exchange Relaxation-Free (SERF) regime with a high number-density for the potassium, we suppress the effect of photon shot noise and improve on the current terrestrial limits of the coupling to neutrons {(}protons{)} by as much as two {(three)} orders of magnitude in the mass range $1.4\times 10^{-12}-2\times 10^{-10}$ eV/$c^2$.
+Moreover, barring the uncertain supernova constraints, the ALP-proton bound improves on all existing terrestrial and astrophysical limits, partially closing the region{s} for couplings in the range $5\times10^{-6}\units{GeV^{-1}}$ to $2\times 10^{-5}\units{GeV^{-1}}${ and in the range $(1-9)\times10^{-3}\units{GeV^{-1}}$}.